-Online Health Marketing and Communication Courses
+Online Health Marketing Degree Courses

 Inform the public on vital health issues.
 Pursue your Bachelor of Arts in Health Marketing and Communication.
 Your courses draw from marketing, public relations, and health science to give you a broad perspective on public health information.
 You will explore community health issues, advertising, and social media.

 Below you will find the courses for this program, beginning with the introductory courses.
 You have a choice in this program, either to take a standard program composed of major course requirements, or you may choose to add a specialization.
 Please note that you must complete the major course requirements' capstone course before you can begin any specialization.
 Each specialization consists of four (4) courses, each worth three (3) credits.

 Introductory Courses *

 All Bachelor degree-seeking students with zero (0) traditional college-level transferable credits are required to successfully complete the Student Success Orientation prior to enrolling in credit-bearing coursework.
 Following successful completion of orientation, students are required to successfully complete EXP 105 Personal Dimensions of Education as their first course.
 Students entering with twenty-four (24) or more transferable, traditional semester credits are required to successfully complete PSY 202 Adult Development and Life Assessment as their first course.
 PSY 202 is designed to help experienced students acclimate to the online college environment.